 SPAN- 262F.
 Entre dos mundos: el arte de la traducción.
-2 semester hours
+2 semester hours translations of short texts.
+Prerequisites: Spanish 112 or Spanish 150 or placement at the 200-level.
+Every year.

 This intermediate course will introduce students to the theory (theories) and practices of translation.
 Through translation practice from Spanish to English, and English to Spanish, students will focus on nuance, style and context of language/text.
-Students will read selected essays on translation, read selected texts in dual language versions, and create their own translations of short texts.
+Students will read selected essays on translation, read selected texts in dual language versions, and create their own students in developing language skills for description and reporting.
 Prerequisites: Spanish 112 or Spanish 150 or placement at the 200-level.
 Every year.